Gjermstad/Gjermstad/README.md

 ## Hiya, I'm Kenneth Andre Bettum Gjermstad 👋

-I'm a bachelor student currently learning Frontend- and mobile development 😎
+I'm a bachelor student currently studying a bachelor in Information Technology: Frontend- and mobile development at College Kristiania in Norway 😎

-Currently I'm learning webdeveopment (HTML5, CSS3, JavaScript, React, Tailwind, Node.js, and C3), Android development with Kotlin and interaction design.
+Currently I'm learning web deveopment (HTML5, CSS3, JavaScript, React, Tailwind, Node.js, and C3), Android development (Kotlin and Jetpack Compose) and Interaction design (Figma and prototyping).

+#### 📫 How to reach me:
-Contact me on LinkedIn.
+Come in touch with me on [LinkedIn](https://www.linkedin.com/in/kennethbettumgjermstad/) ☀️

 <!--
 **Gjermstad/Gjermstad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.